DanDigits/GiTutorial/README.md

 ```
 git commit -m 'comment'
 ```
 and you will be able to type out your comment in the quotations instead.
-Note however, this wont explicitly show the files that are being committed, so be careful.

-###
+> **Note** This option however, wont explicitly show the files that are being committed, so be careful.